jammazwan/xbd_EIPdistributionComparison/NOTES.md

 ### Hackish:

- * processor used instead of bean just to have full access to all of exchange easily
+ * processors used instead of beans just to have full access to all of exchange, easily.
+Not as elegant as Claus Isben would suggest.
  * used statics for populating test data which would probably be inappropriate for a real project
  * used "direct:MemberName" for routing targets, which would be questionable in a real project.
 More typically, routing targets might be components rather than individuals
  * no attempt was made to produce anything like realistic messages to members of what they were to bring.
 Program was written to act as if this had taken place, and record the appropriate next step.
 This piece was not deemed to be relevant to the demo.